South Africans vote in first "Born Free" election

 | JOHANNESBURG

-JOHANNESBURG South Africans voted in the first "Born Free" election on Wednesday, with the image of the ruling African National Congress as conqueror of apartheid likely to appeal even to those with no memory of white-minority rule.
+JOHANNESBURG South Africans voted in the first "Born Free" election on Wednesday, with polls suggesting the allure of the ruling African National Congress as the conqueror of apartheid will prevail even among those with no memory of white-minority rule.

 "It is great voting for the first time.
 Now I have a say in the country's election and what is happening.
 It is something new in my life," said 18-year-old Mawande Nkoyi - a so-called post-apartheid "Born Free" - in the Cape Town township of Langa.

-Chief election commissioner Pansy Tlakula said turnout was "extremely high" but voting was proceeding smoothly at all the 22,263 polling stations, which were due to close at 1900 GMT.A firm idea of the outcome should emerge by the afternoon of May 8 although there is little doubt about the overall result.

-Polls put ANC support near 65 percent, only a shade lower than the 65.9 percent it won in the 2009 election that brought President Jacob Zuma to power.
+Voting ends at 1900 GMT and a firm idea of the outcome should emerge by midday on May 8 although there is little doubt about the result.
+Polls put ANC support at around 65 percent, only a shade lower than the 65.9 percent it won in the 2009 election that brought President Jacob Zuma to power.

 Africa's most sophisticated economy has struggled to recover from a 2009 recession - its first since 1994 - and the ANC's efforts to stimulate growth and tackle 25 percent unemployment have been hampered by powerful unions.